Efficient packaging in action

 Through their Phigenics Validation Test (PVT), Phigenics delivers Legionella testing.
 This helps facility water management teams prevent disease related to waterborne pathogens.
 Their TimeZero test is distributed throughout the globe and has helped make them a leader in the water management industry since their inception in 2004.

 In 2014, Phigenics found themselves at a crossroads of sorts with their packaging.
-It was announced that shipping carriers were going to start using dimensional weight, also known as dim weight, as a key factor in determining shipping costs.
+It was announced that shipping carriers were going to start using dimensional weight (will include in our site), also known as dim weight, as a key factor in determining shipping costs.
 Without a shipping expert on staff, this independent water management company knew they needed to modify their packaging, but they needed guidance.

 “Our clients are not paying us for the packaging; they’re paying us for the accurate data points our product provides.”